-ICARDA’s Geo-informatics platform offers spatial solutions for integrated agro-ecosystems – helping to inform the development of sound policies and enhance food and environmental security in the dry areas.
-ICARDA also contributes to the CGIAR Big Data Platform which offers global leadership in organizing open data, convening partners to develop innovative ideas, and demonstrating the power of big data analytics through inspiring projects.
+ICARDA’s geo-informatics platform offers spatial solutions for integrated agro-ecosystems, making valuable contributions to the center’s research strategy and the CGIAR Big Data Platform, which offers global leadership in organizing open data, convening partners to develop innovative ideas, and demonstrating the power of big data analytics.